Knights of the Flaming Circle: Prohibition Era

-During the early to mid 1920s the Klan primarily targeted Catholics and immigrants instead of Black people.
+During the early to mid 1920s the Klan targeted Catholics and immigrants.
 They supported the Volstead Act during the era of Prohibition, and were willing to enforce the liquor laws through vigilantism.
 They blamed Catholics for bootlegging, and informed on moonshiners to local law enforcement.
 They blamed the lack of enforcement of the Volstead Act on corrupt law enforcement.
-One Klan member wrote the following, referring to Catholics as fish eaters (a derogatory reference to the Catholic practice of eating fish on Fridays): "We have a Klan Sheriff but our prosecuting attorney is a fish eater and will do anything he can to fish the Klan".
+One Klan member wrote the following, referring to Catholics as fish eaters (a derogatory reference to the Catholic practice of eating fish on Fridays in Lent): "We have a Klan Sheriff but our prosecuting attorney is a fish eater and will do anything he can to fish the Klan".

 At times, the Klan burned crosses in front of Catholic homes.
 The name "Knights of the Flaming Circle" refers to the Klan's burning cross.
 In 1923, the same year that the organization was founded, the editors of Catholic World wrote that Catholic citizens would act against the Klan in "self-defense, even to the extent of bloodshed."
 In some parts of the country, Catholic members of the Red Knights responded with "mass, armed counterattacks" significant enough for the National Guard to be called during at least one of these actions.